Danielle-Schuman/Towards-Less-Greedy-Quantum-CSG-in-ISGs/READ_ME.md

-# Code for the thesis "Towards Less Greedy Quantum Coalition Structure Generation in Induced Subgraph Games"
+# Code for the paper "Towards Less Greedy Quantum Coalition Structure Generation in Induced Subgraph Games"

-This project contains the code for the master's thesis entitled "Towards Less Greedy Quantum Coalition Structure Generation in Induced Subgraph Games" which was written by Daniëlle Schuman.
+This project contains the code for the paper entitled "Towards Less Greedy Quantum Coalition Structure Generation in Induced Subgraph Games" which was written by Jonas Nüßlein, Daniëlle Schuman, David Bucher, et al.

 Most parts of the code in this project have been written by Daniëlle Schuman as well, with a few exceptions:
 - Some methods in this project have been written by, or are adapted from, Code written by Jonas Nüßlein.
 These Methods are marked accordingly.